surenm/psd.js/README.md

 To build, simply run `cake build`.
 If you would like the library to automatically build after any source files are saved, you can run `cake watch`.

+Please run all of the tests before committing any code as well using `cake test`.

 ## Using psd.js

 There are two main things you can do with psd.js: parse information and export images.